apache/spark/docs/ml-features.md

 The indices are in `[0, numLabels)`, ordered by label frequencies.
 So the most frequent label gets index `0`.
 If the input column is numeric, we cast it to string and index the string values.
-When following pipeline components such as `Estimator` or `Transformer` use this string indexed label, you must set input column of the component to this string indexed column name.
-(In many cases, you can set with `setInputCol`.)
+When downstream pipeline components such as `Estimator` or `Transformer` make use of this string-indexed label, you must set the input column of the component to this string-indexed column name.
+In many cases, you can set the input column with `setInputCol`.

 **Examples**